Inferences about Mean Response for New Observation Section

 R Large Residual

 Some observations may be both outliers and influential, and these are flagged by R and X (R X).
 Those observational points will merit particular attention.
-In our height and weight example, we don't have an R observation.
+In our height and weight example, we have an R (potential outlier) observation, but it is not an influential point (RX observation).

 Estimating the standard deviation of the error term Section